MicrosoftDocs/architecture-center/docs/example-scenario/ai/intelligent-apps-image-processing-content.md

 ## Alternatives

 - [Custom Vision Service](/azure/cognitive-services/custom-vision-service/home).
 The Computer Vision API returns a set of [taxonomy-based categories][cv-categories].
 If you need to process information that isn't returned by the Computer Vision API, consider the Custom Vision Service, which lets you build custom image classifiers.
-- [Azure Search](/azure/search/search-what-is-azure-search).
-If your use case involves querying the metadata to find images that meet specific criteria, consider using Azure Search.
+- [Cognitive Search](/azure/search/search-what-is-azure-search) (formely Azure Search).
+If your use case involves querying the metadata to find images that meet specific criteria, consider using Cognitive Search.
 Currently in preview, [Cognitive search](/azure/search/cognitive-search-concept-intro) seamlessly integrates this workflow.

 ## Considerations